ArvindHarinder1/PrivatePreviewDocumentation/ProvisionOnDemandPreviewDocumentation.md

 2) Go to the provisioning page for the application

-3) Click on the validate provisioning button
+3) Click on the "Provsion a user" button

 4) Select a user and click provision